Procedure Guide ·Spay ·2026

 Waiting Periods

 Wellness add-ons that cover spaying typically have no waiting period or a short one.
-If your unspayed cat develops pyometra, the standard 14-day illness waiting period applies.
-Spaying early avoids these scenarios entirely.
+If your cat develops pyometra, the standard 14-day illness waiting period applies.
+Spaying early avoids this.

 Red flag · Routine exclusion